 You have ALL KINDS of flexibility when designing your course agenda!
 The only requirement is that there is a maximum of 10 hours per day and the course be completed in less than 6 months.
 Non-consecutive days may be an option if you are trying to recruit from agencies that are not able to have staff out of the office or field through consecutive days.
 If you do choose non-consecutive days, please consider storage for equipment and adding extra time for review to increase the ability of participants to successfully complete the course.

-The Policies and Procedures Manual and Certification Course Planning and Logistics Guide (available under Resources-FAQs/Forms, and the Renewal Testing Course Instructor Manual (on your instructor CD) provide answers to most course-related questions.
+The Policies and Procedures Manual and Certification Course Planning and Logistics Guide (available under Resources-FAQs/Forms, and the Renewal Testing Course Instructor Prep Guide, which provides answers to most course-related questions.

-In our continuing effort to be more responsive to the needs of people living in, or serving, rural communities, (i.e. technician proxy) the following was developed by the CPS Board and approved by Safe Kids USA.
-Any Lead instructor requesting permission to provide a Certification or Certification Renewal Testing Course taught by a single Lead Instructor must submit an appeal with the following information:
+In our continuing effort to be more responsive to the needs of people living in, or serving, rural communities, (i.e. technician proxy) the following was developed by the CPS Board and approved by Safe Kids.
+Any Lead Instructor requesting permission to provide a Certification or Certification Renewal Testing Course taught by a single Lead Instructor must submit an appeal with the following information: